KonstantinosBarmpas/konstantinosbarmpas.github.io/_pages/about.md

 Before Imperial, during my gap year, I attended the bachelor's programme at [Department of Electrical and Computer Engineering, National Technical University of Athens](https://www.ece.ntua.gr/gr).
 As a high school student, I was a national champion and member of the Greek National Karate team .

-To get in touch, you can e-mail me: konstantinos.barmpas16 [at] imperial.ac.uk
+To get in touch, you can e-mail me at: konstantinos.barmpas16 [at] imperial.ac.uk

 This website is still under construction and will be frequently updated.